hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 ###### Data and or Variable

-The VM and inturn the script file, supports what is called a variant data type.
+The VM and inturn the asm script file, supports what is called a variant data type.
 Which allows one to specify data in one of the different supported formats (integer, string, binary buffer) and inturn it will try to transparently convert it to the required end usage format.

+####### Identifying Var/Value/... from specified text/token

 Where ever var_or_value is mentioned wrt instruction operands, the text-tokens/content specified in the corresponding location in the prgfile will be interpreted as below.